One million euros to a Russian startup. Controversy over Slush, one of the main European tech conferences-breakinglatest.news-Breaking Latest News

 The conference, on the other hand, is called Slush.
 It is an event for startups that has been held in Helsinki (Finland) since 2016 and is considered by many to be a leading event for the European startup scene.
 Its jury of experts last week awarded Immigram as one of the best emerging European startups.
 One million euros the prize.

 But an avalanche of criticisms of the decision immediately arose.
 The reason?
 He rewards a company suspected of having a direct link with the Moscow establishment with money and European contributions.
 Suspects.
 Maybe little else.
 But the controversies from last week to today have not subsided.
-Enough to induce Slush and the organization to back off: “Sorry, it was an oversight”, the comment of the organization, which immediately collected the award.
+Enough to induce Slush and the organization to back off: “Sorry, it was an oversight”, was the comment of the organization, which then collected the prize.

 In reality, the startup would have put its own effort into it.
 According to Sifted, the Financial Times portal dedicated to the world of European startups, Russian ads appeared shortly after Slush’s victory on Immigram, inviting candidates to find work in Moscow.
 The company said early on that it does not have an office in Russia or employees in Moscow.
 Furthermore, he says he has not received any money from Russian investors (Western yes: a million from venture capital such as Accel and General Catalyst).